Planning a trip to Ecuador South America? Are you a first-time visitor to Ecuador?

 For budget accommodation in Quito:

-Discovery Quito located at Mariscal Foch E826 y Diego de Almago.
+Discovery Quito is located at Mariscal Foch E826 y Diego de Almago.
 Discovery is close to restaurants and bars and centrally located within easy reach of the Old Town by public transport.
 It can be a little noisy at night.

 Read the Tripadvisor Review for Discovery Quito